With Some Players Bowing Out, Trump Hosts Red Sox At The White House

 Good for him!
 And shame on his disgusting teammates.
 Much love for JBJ and every @RedSox player who stands in solidarity with him and stays home https://t.co/dfqluQd312— Annina García 🌻 (@agcia87) May 9, 2019

-The players who did attend beamed beside the President, as he praised their winning season.
-Red Sox starting pitcher Chris Sale called it, "a very high honor ... that we appreciate."
+The players who did attend beamed beside the president, as he praised their winning season.
+Red Sox starting pitcher Chris Sale called it "a very high honor ... that we appreciate."

 The team has been trying to downplay any tensions in the clubhouse, and many players have declined to discuss their decisions.
-But former player David Ortiz was less circumspect, telling WEEI sports radio, he would have definitely skipped the event that he compared to, "shak[ing] hands with the enemy."
+But former player David Ortiz was less circumspect, telling WEEI sports radio he would have definitely skipped the event, which he compared to "shak[ing] hands with the enemy."

-"I'm an immigrant," said Ortiz, who became as U.S. citizen after arriving from the Dominican Republic.
+"I'm an immigrant," said Ortiz, who became a U.S. citizen after arriving from the Dominican Republic.
 "You don't want to go and shake hands with a guy who is treating immigrants like [expletive]."